-It might seem hard to believe, but as winter starts to wind down its time to start thinking about planning your spring projects.
-Put the snow blower and shovels into hibernation and dust off your lawn mower, rakes and gardening tools.
-While it might still seem a little too cool to think about getting into your lawn maintained routine, you need to start your lawn care in early spring in order to enjoy the benefits through the summer and into the fall.
+There are some days that it might seem hard to believe, but as winter starts to wind down, it's time to start thinking about planning your spring projects.
+It will soon be time to put the snow blower and shovels into hibernation and dust off your lawn mower, rakes and gardening tools.
+While it might still seem a little too cool to think about getting into your lawn maintenance routine, you need to start your lawn care in early spring in order to enjoy the benefits through the summer and into the fall.

 Following the below steps will not only give you a head start on creating a beautiful lawn, but will ensure you keep your lawn looking full and healthy for months to come.

 Take the time to clean up the yard, removing twigs and broken branches that have accumulated throughout the winter.
 For easier cleanup, use a leaf blower when you can.
 For the areas that are a bit tougher to clean up, use a rake.